skokielibrary/spl-content/_content/lynnanne/books-movies-more--local-authors.markdown

 While we can't guarantee that you will become as famous as James Patterson, we provide many ways in which you can promote and market your masterpiece.

 ###Be a part of the collection
 The library will gladly add self-published books by local authors to our collection.
 Local authors can donate a bound copy of the book for inclusion in our collection.
 All donation should be dropped off at the Readers Services Desk.
 The library will also purchase select books by our local authors.

+###Local Authors At Skokie Library
+Join this growing collection of great books by our talented [local authors.](http://encore.skokielibrary.info/iii/encore/search/C__SLocal%20author.__Orightresult?lang=eng&suite=beta)
+- You can donate a print bound copy of the book to the Readers Services Desk.
+- We can also purchase select books by our local authors.
 In order for book to be considered for purchasing, the book needs to be available as a print bound book through a major book retailer.

 ### Local Author showcase
 Quarterly, a local author presents in the Writers' Nook.
 This quarter we showcase [include this quarter's author here] on [date/time].
 Any local authors interested in being a part of the local author showcase, should contact New RS librarian at newlynnanne@skokielibrary.info.